-The Ontario Association of Optometrists recommends that children should have their first eye examination at six-months old, another between two and five-years old and, subsequently, every year from that time on.
+The Ontario Association of Optometrists recommends that children should have their first eye examination at six-months old, another examination between two and five-years old and, subsequently, every year thereafter.
 The Ontario Health Insurance Plan (OHIP) covers a comprehensive eye examination by an optometrist every year for children under 19-years old.

 Research has also found that vision problems in young children may be hard to recognize, with 61 per cent of parents mistakenly believing that they would be able to identify if their child was experiencing a vision or eye problem.